pfusik/datamatrix-fu/README.md

 Future version will support other encodings and perhaps a decoder.

-Try the [HTML 5 encoder](http://pfusik.github.com/datamatrix-ci/html5datamatrix.html) right in your browser.
+Try the [HTML 5 encoder](http://pfusik.github.io/datamatrix-ci/html5datamatrix.html) right in your browser.
+Other sample programs print the barcodes in the terminal, as hashes and spaces.